-The moon glows bright along the dark night sky, the distant wolf howl sends chills and shivers down your back.
+The moon glows brightly along the dark night sky, the distant wolf howl sends chills and shivers down your back.
 You have stumbled upon a grove full of ancient runes, a pulsing hum emanates from them as dark energy fuses into the earth and trees nearby.
 Sinister shadows shift and form around you, lured by dark desires and fresh death.
 A dagger raised, the hooded figure stood above the unconscious victim, soon to be a sacrifice for a greater and darker entity.

 Continuing our trend with some more Gothic horror inspired ideas, I thought back to the sort of demonologist sort of character.
 The kind that has unearthly knowledge about the paranormal or occult, more so than the average bookworm.
 We’re talking about a specialist, learning and master arts that many could consider either too alien or unorthodox.
 On the other hand, we have a Cleric domain that focuses on breaking the veil of mystery and illusions, shining as a beacon against the night.